MaxJackson13/Attack-The-Box/README.md

 # Machine Summary

-Running `start.sh` creates a node app at `172.18.0.2` and a splunk instance at `172.18.0.3`.
+Running `start.sh` launches `docker-compsose` to create a node app at `172.18.0.2` and a splunk instance at `172.18.0.3`.
 The script sets the iptables rule `iptables -A OUTPUT -s 172.18.0.1 -d 172.18.0.3 -j DROP` which has the effect of simulating a publically exposed web app with the splunk instance in a private network.

 The web app is the SSRF app from my `Vulerable-Web-App` repo.
 We can leverage the SSRF to make requests to the splunk instance even though the app backend filters out private addresses from the `webhookURL` input.
 If we stand up a php server and a script redirecting to the splunk container, we can reach the endpoint `/172.18.0.3:8089/services/authentication/users` and have this page sent to a netcat listener at the specified `payloadURL`.
 From this we can see an admin2 user.